raspberrypilearning/hello-world/en/step_4.md

 #Put function definitions under here

 def roll_dice():
-  print(python, 'can make a', dice)
+  max = input('How many sides for a 🎲?: ') # Wait for input from the user
-  roll = randint(1, 6) #Generate a random number between 1 and 6
+  print('Rolling a', max, 'sided dice ...') # Use the number the user entered
-  print('You rolled a', roll) #Print the value of the roll variable
+  roll = randint(1, int(max)) # Generate a random number between 1 and 6
-  print(fire * roll) #Repeat the fire emoji to match the dice roll
+  print(roll, '🔥' * roll) # Repeat the fire emoji to match the dice roll

 --- /code ---